 An attorney has a law degree and practices law in court, for instance.
 The word attorney has its origins in the French language and is used to describe a person who acts on behalf of others.

 Unlike attorneys, lawyers don’t necessarily practice in court after finishing law school and passing the bar exam.
 They choose different career paths and practice law outside the courtroom, often acting as legal advisors and consultants.

 For example, some graduates see themselves as future legal experts for adoption and child rights and search for jobs in institutions where they can practice family law.
 Others are more focused on the types of lawyer careers with fat paychecks, like tax and business lawyers giving in-house counsel at major companies.

-Although there are so many types of laws to study and practice, we narrowed down our list to the 12 most common careers, which will help you make a decision about your future.
+Although there are so many types of laws to study and practice, we narrowed down our list to 28 careers, which will help you make a decision about your future.
 Our list is created based on the most common legal problems that US citizens face.

-Business lawyers or corporate lawyers ensure that all operations of an individual company are conducted within the legal framework of local, state, and federal laws.
+Business or corporate lawyers ensure that all operations are conducted within the legal framework of local, state, and federal laws.
 A business lawyer is involved in everything from liability and intellectual property disputes to mergers and revising all sorts of legal documentation.

 To become a business lawyer, you’ll need a J.D.
 But many law students also acquire a business law certificate.
 After that, all you need to do is pass the bar exam, and you can start working for a company.

 2. Bankruptcy Lawyer